haml/haml/REFERENCE.md

       //]]>
     </script>

+#### Gotchas

+Haml uses an overly simplistic regular expression to indentify string interpolation rather than a full-blown Ruby parser.
+This is fast and works for most code but you may have errors with code like the following:

+    %span #{'{'}

+This code will generate a syntax error, complaining about unbalanced brackets.
+In cases like this, the recommended workaround is output the code as a Ruby string to foce Haml to parse the code with Ruby.

+    %span= "#{'{'}"

 ### Escaping HTML: `&=` {#escaping_html}

 An ampersand followed by one or two equals characters evaluates Ruby code just